Engineering Management, Systems and Technology

 Minor in Electronic and Computer Engineering Technology (ECT)

-This minor provides a concentration in the electronic and computer field that will complement the student's major program of study.
-It is open to all majors except electronic and computer engineering technology, electrical engineering and computer engineering.
+This minor provides a concentration in the electronic field that will complement the student's major program of study.
+It is open to all majors except electronic engineering technology, electrical engineering and computer engineering.
 All prerequisites and co-requisites must be followed.
 Only one course may double count for both the student's major and minor.

 ECT 120 | Electrical Circuits II w/ Lab | 3 |